kenny10280703/breakhis-ssl/README.md

 This project aims to demonstrate the power of transfer learning in self-supervised learning

 ## Dataset
-The breast histopathology images were downloaded from the offical site https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/.
+The breast histopathology images were downloaded from the offical site https://web.inf.ufpr.br/vri/databases/breast-cancer-histopathological-database-breakhis/.</br>
 I had reorganised the dataset into 8 different folders each represents one class for the image classification task.
+The image data were loaded using the DataModule class provided by PyTorch Lightning, and then splitted into training set, validation set, test set.
+DataModule also allows changing the batch size of training/validation/test set.

 ## Model
-As this project aims to demonstrate the power of transfer learning in self-supervised learning, three different models were built using pretrained checkpoints of SimCLR, SwAV,
+The three models were built using LightningModule class in PyTorch Lightning.</br>